Angle Icon

 Modern AI tools work on sophisticated large language models (LLMs).
 These models are designed to achieve remarkable accuracy.
 They can also learn your specific guidelines and adapt to your preferences over time.
 As a result, AI tools can reach the highest levels of accuracy.

-Besides, think of AI technology as a powerful assistant designed to handle all the administrative busywork on your behalf.
+Besides, think of artificial intelligence as a powerful assistant designed to handle the administrative burden on your behalf.
 While AI tools do the heavy lifting, you can always review and edit the output for stricter quality control.

 This combination of AI efficiency and human oversight promises both speed and accuracy.